How to design rating scale questions

 Tip: Always measure bipolar constructs with bipolar scales and unipolar constructs with unipolar scales.

 Many researchers complain that including middle alternatives basically allows respondents to avoid taking a position.
-Some even mistakenly assume that midpoint responses are disguised “Don’t knows” or that respondents are satisficing when they provide midpoint responses.
+Some even mistakenly assume that midpoint responses are disguised “Don’t know” or that respondents are satisfied when they provide midpoint responses.

 However, research suggests that midpoint responses don’t necessarily mean that respondents don’t know or are avoiding making a choice.
 In fact, research indicates that if respondents that select the midpoint were forced to choose a side, they would not necessarily answer the question in the same way as other respondents that opted to choose a side.